miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 --------------------

 The next thing you probably want to build is a library.
-The library is crucial because the [keeper](keeper "wikilink") needs it to research any new techologies.
+The library is crucial because the [/keeperrl_wiki/keeper](/keeperrl_wiki/keeper "wikilink") needs it to research any new techologies.

 Have the imps dig out another room, usually at least 10x20 but it can be